Liposuction Beverly Hills

 Liposuction Can Motivate You To Loose Weight

 I am also a liposuction patient myself and had surgery myself about 10 years ago.
 I have always been active and in good shape, however, I had isolated extra fat in my inner thigh and around my knees that I just could not get rid of – no matter how thin I was.
 I was modeling a lot at that time but always felt self conscious about the bit of fat I could grab in my upper inner thigh.
-I also hated the how I could pinch fat on the inside of thigh just above my knees.
+I also hated how I could pinch the fat on the inside of thigh just above my knees.
 Liposuction helped me get rid of those two fat pockets.
 Honestly, I wished I had done it sooner.
-I felt much better about the way I looked in my biniki’s and in my shoots – because I felt like I looked better, it motivated me to get in even better shape.
+I felt much better about the way I looked in my bikinis and in my shoots – because I felt like I looked better, it motivated me to get in even better shape.

 Liposuction is most successful in people with good skin tone who have fatty deposits.
 I want to emphasize that liposuction is not a treatment for obesity.
-If weight gain occurs following liposuction, you each fat cell left behind will get bigger and you will get bigger everywhere.
+If weight gain occurs following liposuction, each fat cell left behind will get bigger and you will get bigger everywhere.
 The good thing is that if you continue diet and exercise after surgery – each fat cell will get smaller so you will get an even better result in the areas you’ve had operated on.
 Almost all of my patients lost weight after their surgery because they felt better about themselves and more motivated to stay healthy.
 To maintain the safety of the procedure, there is a limit on how much can be done at one time.

 Improve Body Contours with Liposuction